Walkie Talkies, Car Telephones and Pagers

 The design of the first products that resemble today’s mobile phone started with Motorola and their pioneering work that led to the launch of the walkie-talkie, epitomised by the SCR536 used by the American Military in World War Two.
 Indeed Motorola marketed their later models as Handie-Talkies (HT) to reflect the fact that they could be carried in one hand and to distinguish them from larger products that were often contained within a back pack.
 A walkie-talkie is a hand-held two way radio transceiver in which a push to talk feature allows one radio to transmit and all of the others in range to listen.
 It was Motorola's experience gained in developing the walkie-talkie that led them to pioneer the creation of the first true mobile phones in the form of their 8000X series.

-HT-1E Walkie TalkieThe HT-1E walkie-talkie was manufactured for the Village Radio Program sponsored by the CIA during the Vietnam War.
+The HT-1E walkie-talkie was manufactured for the Village Radio Program sponsored by the CIA during the Vietnam War.
 These radios were designed to be simple and robust and were supplied to local people so that they could keep the USA informed about Viet Cong movements.
 The penalty for being discovered with one of these radios was execution and for that reason, no maker’s or other identifying marks can be found on the radio.
-It is powered from 8 D size batteries (12V) and has an external aerial that is 1 foot when retracted and over 6 feet when extended.
-The case is made from extruded aluminium and the radio has a squelch, volume control and external connectors for aerial, battery and earphone.
-It operates on a single crystal controlled frequency between 30 to 40 MHz using AM with a power output of 0.5W. |

 Private Mobile Radio